 Covers the skills to design and implement a database as well as data entry, editing, and manipulation using Windows-based DBMS software.
 Includes applications of managing tables and files, using and creating queries, and designing forms and reports.
 Course will include development of a significant database project by the student.
-FA
+Offered as Needed.